rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OBSERVATION%SATELLITE(1)%FILE="satellitename"`

 #### OBSERVATION%SATELLITE()%WEIGHT
-  Currently it is assumed that the uncertainty is 10% of the value itself.
+  Currently, it is assumed that the uncertainty is 10% of the value itself.
 The standard deviation is divided by the weight factor.

   **Type**: real